 Your teeth are intended to last a lifetime.
-Our job is to make your teeth straight and beautiful.
-We invite you to call us today for a consultation or to make an appointment with an orthodontist.
-Nease and Higginbotham Orthodontics is a patient friendly practice with three convenient locations in Spartanburg, Duncan, and Gaffney.
+Accordingly, our job is to make your teeth straight and beautiful.
+We invite you to call us today for a consultation or to make an appointment with Drs.
+Nease and Higginbotham.
+We are a patient friendly practice with three convenient locations in Spartanburg, Duncan, and Gaffney.

 Like what you read?
 Comment below or CLICK on an APP LOGO to follow us and share the conversation

 2455 E. Main Street